 Edwin gives formerly incarcerated adults a foundation in the hospitality industry while providing a support network necessary their long-term success.
 Our mission three-fold: is to teach a skilled and in-demand trade in the culinary arts, empower willing minds through passion for the hospitality industry, and prepare students for a successful transition home.

-Doan Creek runners and families collect litter from the Doan Brook Gorge helping with the environment and improving their community.
+Doan Creek runners and families collect litter from the Doan Brook Watershed helping with the environment and improving their community

 Registrants will be notified the location and time via email and Facebook